 - 4. The event can be held in the conference center or at another location (if not at the conference center, it may be at the host hotel) and NGAUS will contract and pay for the space and menu. - 5.
 The retiree luncheon is a ticketed event.
-NGAUS establishes a small fee.
+NGAUS establishes a small fee (\$5.00).
 Since it is a ticketed event, attendees must be registered for the conference, have conference badges and present tickets at the door.
 The Host State must supply staff to collect tickets and assist in the conduct of the luncheon/meeting. - 6.
 The Host State Retiree Luncheon Committee Chair is responsible to provide support to the two NGAUS Retiree Representatives serving as a liaison between the Host State, conference center, and NGAUS.
 He/She will assist in ensuring that the room is set-up as required and coordinate to have a Chaplain, American, and State flags for this event.
 They should coordinate with the NGAUS Support Services Manager for the flags. - 7.
 NGAUS is responsible for logistical support (sync matrix).
-All final coordination for the event will be through the NGAUS Director of Financial Operations. - R. NGAUS Spouses' Luncheon - 1.
-The Host State shall hold a luncheon for all spouses in attendance at the conference.
+All final coordination for the event will be through the NGAUS Director of Financial Operations.

+Q. NGAUS Spouses' Luncheon

+- 1. The Host State shall hold a luncheon for all spouses in attendance at the conference.
 This event is conducted the second business day of the event. - 2.
 The Host State shall identify a location, establish the times, determine a menu, and provide entertainment for this event. - 3.
 This is a ticketed event and is included in the registration fee.
 The Host State shall pay for this event. - 4.
-The Host State shall coordinate transportation for attendees if the location of the event is not within minimal walking distance. - S. AGAUS Working Lunch - 1.
-Traditionally, the President of the Adjutants General Association of the United States (AGAUS) has requested the opportunity for the Adjutants General to meet and discuss association business matters. - 2.
-NGAUS, through coordination with the President of AGAUS and the conference center, shall identify a time and location for this event. - 3.
-NGAUS will contract for a luncheon menu and AGAUS shall pay for this event. - T. Committee on Nominations - 1.
-The NGAUS Committee on Nominations, as required by the NGAUS bylaws, shall convene at a time and place established by NGAUS.
+The Host State shall coordinate transportation for attendees if the location of the event is not within minimal walking distance.